confluentinc/schema-registry/docs/api.rst

    Get global compatibility level.

    :>json string compatibility: New global compatibility level.
 Will be one of NONE, FULL, FORWARD, BACKWARD

+   :statuscode 500:
+      * Error code 50001 -- Error in the backend data store

    **Example request**: